Takauka/ECAM/README.md

 </p>

-ECAM (Environmental Collision Avoidance Module) is a contrastive learning-based module to enhance collision avoidance ability with the environment, of trajectory forecasting models.
+ECAM (Environmental Collision Avoidance Module) is a contrastive learning-based module to enhance environmental collision avoidance ability of trajectory forecasting models.
 It can be integrated into existing models, improving their ability to generate collision-free trajectories, with zero overhead during inference.